 J&J has made some great strides in the pharmaceutical sector in the last few years.
 The company, traditionally known for medical devices and diagnostics, is now becoming more centered around pharmaceutical business.
-The segment is witnessing strong growth driven by increasing sales of Remicade, Zytiga, Simponi and Stelara.
-Future growth is likely to come from oncology drugs such as Imbruvica and Darzalex, as well as cardiovascular/metabolism drugs such as Xarelto and Invokana.
+The segment saw strong growth driven by increasing sales of Remicade, Zytiga, Simponi and Stelara.
+However, there are near term challenges as Remicade faces competition from Inflectra and Invokana and Xarelto face pricing pressure.
+Much of the future growth is likely to come from oncology drugs such as Imbruvica and Darzalex.
 In addition to this, J&J's pipeline will contribute meaningfully in the next 5 years.

 Loss of patents impacting sales